 Age Concern City of London are running a programme of health walks for older people, under the ‘Walking for Health’ banner.

-Walking for Health is a nationally recognised programme of health walks coordinated by the Ramblers and Macmillan.
+Walking for Health is a nationally recognised programme of health walks coordinated by the Ramblers.

 Monthly history walks: Sunday 10am and Thursday 2pm (dates and meeting points vary, please consult walks programme) – a 90 minute health walk around different places of interest in the City.
 Level 3, for those who want to continue improving their fitness.

-Last Tuesday of the month, 11-11.30am – a walk starting and ending at St Bartholomew’s hospital.
-Meet at the fountain in the courtyard.
-Level 1, very easy walk, suitable for those recovering from medical treatment or with long term health conditions.
+1st, 2nd and 3rd Thursday of the month, 11-11.30am – a walk starting and ending at St Bartholomew’s hospital.
+Meet at the Maggie’s Centre.
+Level 1, very easy walk, suitable for those recovering from medical treatment or with long term health conditions, and their carers.

 The benefits of regular gentle exercise are well documented and include improved mood, increased health and fitness and the prevention and management of long term health conditions.
 The walks are also very social and are an excellent way to get outside, meet new people and make great friends.